Acsigen/sysadmin-playground/Automation/Ansible.md

 I do not recommend to use the ```root``` user, create a dedicated user for ansible.
 Make sure it has ```sudo``` access.

-Also, do not use plaintext passwords, use a vault or authenticate using SSH keys.
+Also, do not use plaintext passwords, use a vault or SSH keys.

 ## Playbook